How to Visit Copper Canyon by Train – Updated 2019

 If you purchased your tickets the day before then just show an attendant at the station and you’ll pass to the front of the line where you’ll be assigned a car and seat number.

-To buy onward Economic tickets at the intermediate stops you will have to wait for the train to arrive.
+To buy onward Economy tickets at the intermediate stops you will have to wait for the train to arrive.
 Once you’ve boarded you can purchase your tickets from an attendant.
 Just remember the Chepe Regional train doesn’t run every day.

 Copper Canyon by Train – Buying Chepe Regional Tourist and Express Tickets